“Somehow I see, there are ships in her eyes…”

 There is not a bad song on this album and I nearly wore out my CD.
 I took notice of them when an alternative rock station showcased their first track (the #6 hit).
 I love Paul Durham‘s voice and, the band has had many songs used in movies and television, most notably Spider-Man (2002), Blade: Trinity and Transformers.

+I posted a couple of pictures from my Examiner days back in May.
+I found another one.
+I took several pix while working but, I have them scattered.
+There may be more.
 I don’t remember why she had the Service Dog.
 She certainly wasn’t blind and didn’t have any disabilities.
 I think she may have been a trainer.
-What an adorable baby.
+What an adorable baby. ~Vic

 Fellow blogger Britchy at Bitchin’ In The Kitchen Dot Org challenged all of her readers to join in.
 I could not resist this fun as I am a music nut.
 That being expressed, I sit on day six so, this first post is a catch-up.
 Tomorrow, I will join the normal festivities for day seven.